stfc/PSyclone/doc/user_guide/profiling.rst

     (e.g. enabling OpenMP, or linking with MPI).

 ``lib/profiling/drhook``
-    This wrapper uses the DrHook library.
-You need to contact ECMWF to obtain a copy of DrHook.
+    This wrapper uses the Dr Hook library.
+You need to contact ECMWF to obtain a copy of Dr Hook.

 ``lib/profiling/nvidia``
     This is a wrapper library that maps the PSyclone profiling API